rroyops/rroyops/README.md

 ### 🚀 About Me

-- 🎓 Bachelor's student in Computer Science
+- 🎓 Bachelor's student in Software Engineering
 - 📱 Currently deep in **Android development** (Kotlin, Jetpack Compose)
 - 🔗 Learning to build the **backend APIs** that power those apps
 - 🧠 Long-term goal: become a professional software engineer